whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 - Tara Donovan - Cups, Pencils, other [Pace Gallery Link](https://www.pacegallery.com/artists/tara-donovan/)

 ### Removal of Context

+Humans are pattern seeking creatures and have a general sense on how their environment should look whether in a grassland or a square room with gypsum board walls.
+Most grass grows from the ground, not the sky, and most walls are plumb with the earth and at right angles to each other.
+After seeing a particular environment enough times, our brains start to ignore the details and just assume that one room or plain is like all the previous ones seen before.

+Installation art can capitalize on this weakness of human perception.
+Removing familiar context and cues from our perceived environment forces our brains to reengage with a space and to truly observe our surroundings again.

 - Yoyoi Kusama - mirror rooms
 - James Turrel - light installations